-ROW 3 – 6: Repeat row 2.
+Rows 3 – 6: Repeat row 2.

-ROW 8: *SC in first SC, CH 1, SC into top of bobble stitch, CH 1*, repeat * across
+Row 8: *SC in first SC, CH 1, SC into top of bobble stitch, CH 1*, repeat * across

-ROW 9: Bobble Row, repeat instructions for row 7.
+Row 9: Bobble Row, repeat instructions for row 7.

-Then do 6 rows of mesh stitch in between your next rows of bobble stitches and start getting creative.
+I chose to do 3 rows of bobble stitches.
+Then I worked 5 rows of mesh stitch in between my next rows of bobble stitches.
+Use any odd number of rows in between the bobble rows.
 Use your own color changes and ideas of how you want your blanket to look like.

 The bobble row will always be done so the bobbles pop out on the right side.
 There is a right side and wrong side to this blanket.
 You’ll know you might have done one too many rows of mesh stitch if your bobbles are popping out the wrong way.
-Always to a row of mesh stitch in between the bobble stitch row so that you are doing them on the right side, hope that makes sense.
+Always do a row of mesh stitch in between the bobble stitch row so that you are doing them on the right side, hope that makes sense.

 In the rows that I did alternating buttercup and dove bubble stitches, I did a row of white mesh stitch.
 Again, play around with what you like.